It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as they say.

 The Pureflow is all that’s left of the original ‘Pure’ series collection – the other two were the PureConnect and PureCadence.

-The PF 7 is a 4 mm drop trainer which doesn’t weigh a lot but provides enough cushioning for most daily runs.
+The PF 7 is a 4 mm drop trainer that doesn’t weigh a lot but provides enough cushioning and speed for most daily and tempo runs.
 It is similar to the Saucony Kinvara in spirit but with a different ride and upper fit experience.

 6) Skechers GoRun Razor 3 Hyper